Hispanic Wedding Traditions

 Would you consider wearing a black wedding gown?

-Bridal Gown For The Spanish Bride - Perhaps combine old with new.
-Spanish tradition dictates the bride wear a black gown, why not Black and white?Click thumbnail to view full-size
+Bridal Gown For The Spanish Bride - Hispanic combine old with new.
+Tradition dictates the bride wear a black gown, why not Black and white?Click thumbnail to view full-size

 The Tradition Of The Bridal Mantilla

-"Guayabera " Traditional Spanish Wedding Shirt For The Groom - The guayabera is what a traditional Spanish groom would wear.
+"Guayabera " Traditional Hispanic Wedding Shirt For The Groom - The guayabera is what a traditional Spanish groom would wear.

 The Traditional Grooms Guayabera

-The Traditional Flower Used In A Spanish Wedding - The Fragrant Orange Blossom ...
+The Traditional Flower Used In A Hispanic Wedding - The Fragrant Orange Blossom ...

 Orange Blossom ...